-As you got older, did the lack of communication about
+As you got older, did the lack of communication about sex affect you?

 In like seventh or eighth grade, I was really repressed and compulsive about trying to adhere to all the micro-details of the ritualistic stuff we were taught to do.
 It became like a form of OCD that I'd waste hours on—not meditative prayer, but anxious fiddling.
 Finally, I realized that wasn't what God would want, and then I became much more relaxed about sex.
 Over the next few years, as I saw adults become more extreme with enforcing these rules, it left a worse and worse taste in my mouth.

 What was high school like?

 For a while, I managed to fit in among various sub-areas of the modern orthodox bubble, but then as I got older, my relationship with my parents suffered (in the typical ways) and I began to draw away from these sub-groups.
 I never enjoyed being called or considered "off the derech" (path) because I continued to carry a strong sense of interpersonal ethics.
 But facts of my lifestyle made me feel like an outsider.

 Which parts of your lifestyle that made you feel like an outsider?